webdevbrian/Dashboard/readme.md

 # Dashboard

- Made a lot of changes since this use to be called "Big Ass Clock" Ha!

  Pulls weather and displays a google map with live traffic info on it.
 Feel free to customize and fork!